docker/docs/docker-cloud/cloud-swarm/link-aws-swarm.md

 previewflag: cloud-swarm
 description: Link your Amazon Web Services account
 keywords: AWS, Cloud, link
-title: Link to Amazon Web Services to create Swarms
+title: Link Amazon Web Services to Docker Cloud
 ---

 You can create a role with AWS IAM (Identity and Access Management) so that